Kxvin1/jarvis/README.md

 - Nutrition - gets nutrition information of a specified food/dish/meal
 - Replace Uptime Robot with Amazon EC2
 - Give Jarvis a database - DynamoDB
+- Twitter + Notion - Save a specified tweet to Notion

 ## Here are some key features that are fully functional: